Failure of famous functional inequalities on Finsler manifolds: the influence of $S$-curvature: Introduction

-The proof of Theorem \ref{mainThm1} is obtained by considering polar coordinates on $M$ with a suitable disintegration of the measure $\m$, combined with the key assumption \eqref{ric-s-condition} with $h> k\geq 0$, comparison principles and suitably chosen test functions (with appropriate approximation arguments).
-For the proof of (i)-(iii) the Guassian bubble $u_\alpha=-e^{-\alpha r}$ is used, while for (iv) a Talentian bubble is considered.
-The Gaussian bubble has been used in Krist\'aly \cite{Kris} and Huang, Krist\'aly and Zhao \cite{HKZ} to prove (i) and (ii), respectively, in the special case of the Funk metric on the Euclidean unit ball $\mathbb B^n$.
-In general, according to Li \cite{Li} and Shen \cite{Sh1,ShenSpray}, for every non-empty bounded strongly convex domain $\Omega \subset \mathbb{R}^n$ (containing the origin $\mathbf{0}$) with smooth boundary, there always exists a Finsler metric $F$, which is a {\it Funk metric}, and $(\Omega,F)$ is a Cartan--Hadamard manifold with $\mathbf{K}=-1/4$, see Section \ref{sectionFunk}.
-Such a pair $(\Omega,F)$ is called a {\it Funk metric space}, and it is the model space where our Theorem \ref{mainThm1} can be applied.
-In the particular case when $\Omega=\mathbb{B}^n$ and $\m=\m_{BH}$, the Funk metric on $\mathbb{B}^n$ is see Shen \cite{Sh1,ShenSpray,ShenLecture}, for which ${\bf Ric}=-(n-1)/4$ and ${\bf S}_{BH}=(n+1)/2,$ thus $h=\frac{n+1}{2(n-1)}>\frac{1}{2}=k>0.$ However, the symmetrization of $F$ is $ \tilde{F} (x,y)= ( F(x,y) + F(x, -y))/2, $ which is precisely the Riemannian Hilbert/Klein metric on $\mathbb{B}^n$ with ${\bf K}=-1$ (so ${\bf Ric}=-(n-1)$) and ${\bf S}=0$; thus the inequalities \eqref{Hardy-1}-\eqref{CKN-1} apply instead of Theorem \ref{mainThm1}.
+The Gaussian bubble has been used in \cite{HKZ} and Krist\'aly \cite{Kris} to prove (i) and (ii), respectively, in the special case of the Funk metric on the Euclidean unit ball $\mathbb B^n$.
+More generally, for every non-empty bounded strongly convex domain $\Omega \subset \mathbb{R}^n$ (containing the origin $\mathbf{0}$) with smooth boundary, there exists a Finsler metric $F$, which is a {\it Funk metric}, and $(\Omega,F)$ is a Cartan--Hadamard manifold with $\mathbf{K}=-1/4$; see for example \cite{Li,Sh1,ShenSpray}.
+Such a pair $(\Omega,F)$ is called a {\it Funk metric space} and serves as a model space for the application of Theorem \ref{mainThm1}.
+In the specific case $\Omega=\mathbb{B}^n$ and $\m=\m_{BH}$, the Funk metric is given explicitly by